andrewWithAI/talty-digital/memory-bank/progress.md

 4. ~~Build homepage sections~~ ✓
 5. ~~Integrate all components in the homepage~~ ✓
 6. ~~Add animations and transitions~~ ✓
-7. Implement additional pages (services, blog, about, contact)
+7. ~~Implement services pages~~ ✓
+8. Implement blog functionality
+9. Create about and contact pages
-8. Add content management capabilities
+10. Add content management capabilities
-9. Optimize performance and accessibility
+11. Optimize performance and accessibility